fynv/ThrustRTC/docs/README.md

 There could be a long time before ThrustRTC can be "properly" documented, with every API covered.
 That is not the aim of this document.

 ThrustRTC is "multilingual".
 There is a C++ library at its core, a wrapper layer for Python users, and there will be wrapper layers for C# and Java as well in the future.
 Therefore, documenting every detail will be a huge effort.
 However, thanks to [Thrust](https://thrust.github.io/doc/index.html), most of the core logics of the algorithms are already explained.
-Algorithm interfaces of ThrustRTC is following very similar logics as Thrust's, so we can focus more on the differences here, which is mostly about the infrastructures.
+Algorithm interfaces of ThrustRTC are following very similar logics as Thrust's, so we can focus more on the differences here, which is mostly about the infrastructures.

 ## Introduction